chill3456/Quick_qPCR_Analysis/README.md

 `platesetup_to_setUpFile_96_well.xlsx`
 `platesetup_to_setUpFile_384_well.xlsx`

 It also requires a results txt file with plate position corresponding to CT or CQ values.
 Plate positions should be in the "Well" column.
-The example file is from the BioRad platform and when read in the CQ values are read in under the Content Column if CQ or CT values are under different column a different columnn can be specified as an argument.
+The example file is from the BioRad platform and when read in the CQ values are read in under the Content Column if CQ or CT values are under different column a different columnn can be specified after the --CT_value_Column_argument="CT_VALUE_COLUMN".

 `ctResultsFile_96_well.txt`
 `ctResultsFile_384_well.txt`